MathisBurger/blog/content/posts/001-sideprojects-can-have-shitty-codebase.md

 ---
-title: "Your sideprojects code can be shitty"
+title: "Your learning sideprojects code can be shitty"
 date: 2025-03-02T19:08:53+01:00
 tags:
   - sideprojects